 Glass vs Stainless Steel French Press: Which Is Best for You?

 Choosing the right material for your French press makes a big difference.
-Whilst most presses are made from glass, this begs the question: which French press is best, glass or stainless steel?
+Whilst most presses are made from glass, this begs the question: which one is the best, glass vs stainless steel French Press?

 Stainless steel French presses are the best choice in terms of durability.
 Whilst glass is highly prone to shattering, stainless steel is unbreakable.
 Stainless steel also has the added benefit of keeping your coffee hotter for longer.
 One downside to stainless steel is that you’re not able to see the coffee as you can with glass.